The key elements of high-converting subscriptions for Shopify

 Choose the best cart mode for your subscriptions

 Based on the type of subscription you’re offering, we support adding subscriptions to the cart alongside one-time purchases, subscribing to an entire cart just prior to checkout, or going directly to checkout with a single subscription product.
-See our list of subscription types and their compatibility with the various cart modes listed below.
+See our list of subscription types or types of subscription models and their compatibility with the various cart modes listed below.

 - Multiple Product Mode